ONLYOFFICE/onlyoffice-trello/README.md

 **Access rights**

-DOCX, XLSX, and PPTX files are available for editing for those who have access to the card with Admin and Normal rights, for viewing — for users with Observer rights.
+DOCX, XLSX, and PPTX files are available for editing for those who have access to the card with Admin and Normal rights, for viewing â€” for users with Observer rights.

 Other file formats are available for viewing for those who have access to the card.